mching/old_pages/_posts/2016-05-30-Monopoly-simulations.md

+---
+layout: post
-# Rolling 3 Doubles in Monopoly
+title: Rolling 3 Doubles in Monopoly
+---
 May 30, 2016